- Episode Number - The season and episode number, based on the sequencing of my official DVD sets

 I noted some shifting trends with the main characters in Season 2.
 One involves Orko, who in Season 1 was a bumbling magician who often erred, but largely as a form of comic relief.
 In this season he is utilized much more as an object lesson and substitute wayward child, who needs to learn lessons and behaves immaturely - a characteristic confusingly at odds with other ostensibly mature qualities he's displayed (for instance, the fact that he has a full-time job at the palace, and a betrothed).
 The other involves Battle Cat, whom the writers seem to have decided was largely uninteresting and too challenging to incorporate into plots.
 Instead, they focus much more on Cringer, whose Scooby-Doo-ish fear provided more amusement and possibility.
 Looking at the numbers, we will find Battle Cat appearing in 37 episodes of S2 (only 57% - a paltry figure considering he's meant to be He-Man's righthand pet and mount), while Cringer appears in 50.
 In Season 1 the numbers were 49 and 52, respectively.

-The liner notes written in my DVD set by one James Eatock (who is credited as the author of a complete guide to the He-Man and She-Ra animated adventures) claim a clear shift in Season 2 plots away from the magic and fantasy emphasized in Season 1, and towards science and technology.
+My DVD set liner notes, written by James Eatock (a well-known figure in the MOTU community and the author of a complete guide to the He-Man and She-Ra animated adventures), claim a clear shift in Season 2 plots away from the magic and fantasy emphasized in Season 1, and towards science and technology.
 I can't say that this struck me particularly; as far as I saw, magic continues to be a part of the show until its end.
 But I'm willing to believe this could be true, so have mentioned it here.